 Standardizing UTBMS coding and LEDES formatted invoices is great for discerning clients, and useful for courts adjudicating a proper fee award.
 But the process can be burdensome for lawyers complete.

 The rise of UTBMS coding and LEDES formatted invoices brought clunky user interfaces to billing systems, making an already monotonous activity more frustrating.
 In addition, bringing billing data into compliance with the UTBMS standards is tedious.
-Moreover, even after expending the effort, manual selection and entry of codes exponentially opens up the potential for clerical and human error.

 Add this to the fact that billing is already a time-consuming endeavor that is itself not billable, and firms can find themselves losing out on quite a bit of time and money.
 There has to be a better way, and now there is.